testsigmahq/testsigma-docs/src/pages/docs/elements/android-apps/overview.md

 ---
 title: "Overview of Elements for an Android Project"
-meta_desc: "What are elements in an Android project in Testsigma."
+metadesc: "What are elements in an Android project in Testsigma."
+noindex: false
 order: 6.31
 page_id: "Overview of Elements for an Android Project"
 warning: false